-- Gain on sale of PRESTIGIO LTD of US\$ 47.775 which was credited to the income statement
+- Gain on sale of PRESTIGIO LTD of US\$ 176 which was credited to the income statement

-Name of disposed entity Type of operations Date sold/ % sold/ liquidated liquidated WARRANTY.RU LTD Information Technology 31 May 2009 100% PRESTIGIO LTD Information Technology 29 December 2009 100% CANYON TECHNOLOGY LTD Information Technology 29 December 2009 100%
+Name of disposed entity Type of operations Date sold/ liquidated % sold

+PRESTIGIO LTD Information 31 July 2010 100%

+Technology

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2009 (Expressed in United States Dollars)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2010 (Expressed in United States Dollars)

-Business combinations (continued) Disposals of subsidiaries (continued) Disposed assets and liabilities
+17. Business combinations (continued)2.
+Disposals of subsidiaries (continued)2.2.
+Disposals 2009 - the Group